George Stevens Jr.: Kennedy Center Honors and other work

 In 1985, after a BBC journalist based in Washington D.C., Margaret Jay, saw the World War II color footage in Stevens' documentary, Stevens permitted the BBC to use his father's films to create a documentary about the war.
 In 1994, Stevens produced a documentary titled George Stevens: D-Day to Berlin, for which he and his colleague Catherine Shields received three Emmy Awards that year.
 The filmmakers who created the 1985 BBC documentary became aware of the 1994 film in 2019, and asked the Television Academy to investigate similarities between the two films.
 The Academy concluded that the two films "shared some production elements", and due to that, Stevens' documentary was ineligible to have been entered to the awards.
 The Emmys were rescinded in 2020.

 Stevens wrote and directed the 1991 television movie Separate but Equal, starring Sidney Poitier as Thurgood Marshall.
 The movie, which aired over two nights on ABC, depicts Marshall and a team of NAACP staffers arguing and winning the landmark Brown v.
 Board of Education case in the United States Supreme Court.
 It was nominated for a Best Television Motion Picture Golden Globe and won the 1991 Emmy for Outstanding Drama/Comedy Special and Miniseries.

 Stevens wrote the play Thurgood, which dramatizes Marshall's life and career.
 In 2006, it premiered for the stage at the Westport Country Playhouse, with James Earl Jones playing the titular role.
 In 2008, the play made its Broadway premiere with Laurence Fishburne playing Marshall.
 One of Fishburne's performances was filmed by Stevens's son Michael and aired on HBO as a television movie in 2011.

 In 2009, Stevens was appointed by Barack Obama as Co-Chairman of the President's Committee on the Arts and Humanities.

 Awards

 Stevens has been nominated for an Emmy 38 times and has won 14 Emmys, as of 2022.
 He has received two Peabody Awards, one for The Murder of Mary Phagan and another for the 1986 Kennedy Center Honors.

 He has won eight awards from the Writers Guild of America.
 In 1992, Stevens won the WGA's Paul Selvin Award for his Separate but Equal screenplay.
 He also won a Humanitas Prize in 2012 for Thurgood.

 In December 2012, Stevens was awarded an honorary Oscar for his lifelong contributions to the film industry.
 He was presented the award by his friend and colleague Sidney Poitier.

+In January 2025, President Joe Biden awarded Stevens with a Presidential Medal of Freedom.
+Stevens received the honor for dedicating to preserve and celebrate the best of American film and performing arts.